Trees |

 Two other terms used in this manual in regards to trees are top nodes and bottom nodes.
 Top nodes (also known as root nodes) are level one nodes (nodes with no parent).
 Bottom nodes (also known as terminal nodes) are nodes with no children.

+Finally, a tree segment starting from a particular root node is called a breakdown structure.
 In InFocus, we refer to a project structure as the work breakdown structure (WBS), and the organization as the organization breakdown structure (OBS).